-Water: Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heating: Yes Gas fired boiler to radiators.
-6.0 OUTBUILDIN GS Garage: None.
-Others: None.
-7.0 of any woodw The report can defects, partic Where defects accurate estin purchase.
-Ge GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
+Central Heating: Gas-fired boiler ot radiators 6.0 OUTBUILDIN OUTBUILDINGS Garage: None Others: None 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.
-The property was unoccupied, fully furnished and all floors were covered.
-The inspection of the main roof covering to the building and mutual chimney stacks were observed from ground level only.
-This was severely restricted due to the height of the building and boundary constraints.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. mutual chimne The property was occupied, furnished and the majority of floors were covered.
+Inspection of the main roof coverings and mutual chimney stacks was observed from ground level only.
+This was restricted in part due to the height of the building and boundary constraints.
 The property appears to have been adequately maintained.
-The Market Value reflects that there is wear and tear to some items and that maintenance, common repair and upgrading will be required.
+The market value reflects that there is wear and tear to some items and that maintenance, repair or upgrading will be required.
+There are trees located within the immediate area.
+General advice suggests that no tree should be planted any closer to a building than its mature height and regular maintenance is desirable.
+8.0 ESSENTIAL I property) NTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the rty) None.
+8.1 Retention .1 Retention recommended: N/A

 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property) None.
-8.1 Retention recommended Not applicable.
-9.0 ROADS &FOOTPATHS Assumed to be made up and adopted by the Local Authority.
-10.0 BUILDINGS I (£): NSURANCE 200,000 GROSS EXT FLOOR ARE 84 m2 Square metres should be insu property in its allowance has allowance has figure is an opinion of an appropriate sum for which the property and substantial outbuildings all to be insured against total destruction on a re-instatement basis assuming reconstruction of the perty in its existing design and materials.
+8.1 Retention 1 Retention recommended: N/A 9.0 ROADS &FOOTPATHS Generally assi Generally assumed to be adopted and maintained by the Local Authority.
+10.0 BUILDINGS INSURANCE (£): GROSS EXTERNAL FLOOR AREA 81 Square metres • This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
-No exance has been included for inflation during the insurance period or during re-construction and no exance has been made for VAT, other than on professional fees.
-Further discussions with your rers is advised.
+No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
+Further discussions with your insurers is advised.
 11.0 GENERAL REMARKS

-The Building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
+The building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
 The flat may have a common building reinstatement policy.